Tan Cheng Lock: Background

 The young Tan attended Malacca High School and won the Tan Teck Guan Scholarship awarded to top performers in the school.
-He later continued his education at Raffles Institution in Singapore.
-He was unable to proceed to England to study law due to his financial situation so he decided to teach instead, and taught at Raffles Institution from 1902 to 1908.
+He later continued his education at the Raffles Institution in Singapore.
+He was unable to proceed to England to study law due to his financial situation so he decided to teach instead, and taught at the Raffles Institution from 1902 to 1908.
 He was unhappy with his lot and was too impatient to be a teacher, so his mother, Lee Seck Bin, insisted he return to Malacca to work as an assistant manager of the Bukit Kajang Rubber Estates Ltd., a company which belonged to his maternal cousin, Lee Chim Tuan.
 Being a rubber planter suited him and he was a quick learner.
 Soon he was appointed visiting agent to Nyalas Rubber Estates in Malacca in 1909.
 In 1910, Tan was involved in the founding of three rubber companies.
 He started United Malacca Rubber Estate Ltd. himself, and he obtained the assistance of other businessmen to jointly set up Malacca Pinda Rubber Estates Ltd. and Ayer Molek Rubber Company, Ltd.

 Three years later in 1912, he was nominated as Malacca Council Commissioner and a Justice of the Peace for Malacca by the British government.
 Months later, he was also nominated as the Commissioner of the Town Council for the towns and Malacca port as well.
 In 1914, he resuscitated the Chinese Company of the Malacca Volunteer Corps (later also known as B Company, 4th Battalion, Straits Settlement Volunteer Force) and served as a private for five years until 1919.
-In 1915, the Straits Chinese British Association (SCBA) was revived by him, electing him as the President of SCBA soon after.
+In 1915, he revived the Straits Chinese British Association (SCBA), electing him as the President of SCBA soon after.
 In 1923, at the age of 40, he was appointed as a nominated member of the Legislative Council of the Straits Settlements.

-In 1926, Tan made history with his monumental speech of ideals of a territorially and politically united Malaya in a speech to the council.
+In 1926, Tan made a speech to the legislative council about the ideals of a territorially and politically united Malaya.
 Like many Straits-born Chinese of his time, Tan was partial towards Britain but was deeply influenced by ideas of independence which were sweeping across many British colonies.
-He advocated the concept of a "united self-governing British Malaya".
+He advocated for a "united self-governing British Malaya".
 From 1933 to 1935, he was an unofficial member of the Straits Settlements Executive Council.
 He championed social causes like opposing opium smoking, promoting Chinese vernacular education, legislating against polygamy and pressing for immigration policy reform.
-During the Japanese occupation of Malaya, Tan and his family lived in India in exile.
-They witnessed the struggles of Mahatma Gandhi and Pandit Jawaharlal Nehru for independence during their stay in India, and inspired them to do the same for their motherland Malaya when they returned.
+During the Japanese occupation of Malaya, Tan and his family lived in exile in India.
+They witnessed the struggles of Mahatma Gandhi and Pandit Jawaharlal Nehru for independence during their stay in India, which inspired them to do the same for Malaya when they returned.